HydroModPy/HydroModPy/docs/source/user_guide/workflows/stream-network-calibration.rst

 because this check knows a mesh and not a session: keep the recharge out of ``[calibration.parameters]`` and out of anything the first phase moves, and read ``R_mean_m_s`` across the trials before reading the calibrated value as a ``K``.

+**The union has to cover every package that carries water out of the aquifer.**
+The criterion reads the per-cell release as the union of the packages that can feed the surface: drains, streams, release-role constant heads.
+Whenever the stream reaches are modelled rather than drained, most of the seepage leaves through the stream package and not through the drain.
+Measured on the Nancon with the main reaches in SFR: the aquifer sent 1.33 of its 2.10 m3/s through the stream package while 0.80 stayed on the drain.
+A union reading the drain alone would report 63 per cent of that water as dry land, exactly where the package drains, which is exactly where the criterion aims.
+Both extractors now read the requirement off the budget file rather than off the model object, and refuse a release record no declared package covers instead of returning a partial network.

+The visible symptom, if that guard is ever bypassed, is a root that stops responding to the parameter: on that same run the search closed on a conductivity three decades above its declared bounds, with a validity indicator comfortably inside its own.
+A simulated network holding its cells by construction never retracts, and the criterion then balances against a fixed skeleton.

 Declaring the two stages
 ------------------------